-Here are 10 items that may of interest to anyone curious about TeachMeet.
+Here are some items that may of interest to anyone curious about TeachMeet…I am moving them all to the website mentioned above, but for now will leave them hanging here also.

 Item 1: Context – my ‘TeachMeet in 3’ podcast and memo with a brief recording of my answer to the most often asked question about TeachMeet – ‘So, what happens at a TeachMeet?”.